enyo/stateless-html-example/about.md

 # About

-This page is only a proof of concept for an article I wrote.
+This page serves as an example, that even links that are in the page downloaded with AJAX are properly handled by JS, without special implementation.

 [Go back to home](index.html)
-(Even though this link has been downloaded and inserted with JS, it is still properly handled by JS)
+(Clicking this link does load the home page with AJAX)